GulTion/GATEVault/Revision/ShortNotes/CN/Circuit Switching.md

 In this phase,

 - A circuit is established between the two ends.
-- Circuit provides a dedicated path for data to travel from one to the other end.
+- Circuit provides a ==dedicated path== for data to travel from one to the other end.
 - Resources are reserved at intermediate switches which are used during the transmission.
 - The intermediate switches are connected by the physical links.